aspose-slides/Aspose.Slides-Products/slides/en/python-net/viewer/ppsx/_index.md

 ---
 title: View PPSX in Python
 url: /python-net/viewer/ppsx/
 keywords: View PPSX, View PowerPoint Slideshow, Play Slideshow, Open PPSX, PPSX Viewer, PPSX, PowerPoint, Python API, Python Library
-description: View PPSX in Python.
-Use Python library API to open and view PowerPoint Slideshow
+description: Open a PPSX slide show in Python and export it to responsive HTML for viewing in a browser.
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
 {{< blocks/products/pf/feature-page-wrap >}}

-{{< blocks/products/pf/feature-page-header h1="View PPSX in Python" h2="Powerful cross-platform Python API for opening and viewing PPSX using Python code" >}}
+{{< blocks/products/pf/feature-page-header h1="View PPSX in Python" h2="Use a cross-platform Python API to open PPSX files and export them for viewing in a browser" >}}

 {{% blocks/products/pf/feature-page-section h2="View PPSX using Aspose.Slides" %}}

-[**Aspose.Slides for Python via .NET**](https://products.aspose.com/slides/python-net/) is a powerful Python library used to open and view, manipulate or edit presentations, import presentations from images or documents, and convert presentations to files in other formats.
+[Aspose.Slides for Python via .NET](/slides/python-net/) is a presentation-processing library for opening, editing, and converting PowerPoint and OpenDocument presentation files.

 {{% /blocks/products/pf/feature-page-section %}}